iundarigun/book-summary/fundationsOfDataSystems/chapter01.md

 _advice_: The architecture of systems that operate at large scale is usually highly specific to the application.

 # 1.3 Maintainability
+The cost of software is not in its initial development, but in its ongoing maintenance.
+We can and should design software in such a wat that it will hopefully minimize pain during maintenance.
+We can follow three design principle to achive this:
+- Operability: Make it easy to keep the system running
+- Simplicity: Make it easy for new engineers to understand the system
+- Evolvability: Make it easy for engineers to make changes to the system in the future.
+As always, there are no easy solutions for acheiving these goals

+## Operability: Making life easy for operations
+An operation team typically is responsible for:
+- Monitoring the health of the system
+- Tracing down the cause of problems
+- Keeping software and platforms up to date
+- Keeping tabs on how different systems affect each other
+- Anticipating future problems
+- Establishing good practices and tools for deployment
+- Performing complex maintenance tasks
+- Maintaining the security of the system
+- Defining process that make operations predictable

+Good operability means making routine tasks easy.
+Data systems can do various thing to make routine tasks easy.
+- Providing visibility into the runtime behavior.
+- Providing food support for automation and integration
+- Avoiding dependency on individual machines
+- Providing good documentation
+- Providing good default behavior
+- Self-healing where appropriate

+## Simplicity: Managing complexity
+Software projects often become very complex and difficult to understand (big ball of mud).
+There are various symptoms of the complexity: Explosion of the state space, tight coupling of modules, tangled dependencies, inconsistent naming and terminology, hacks aimed to solving performance problems, spacial-casing to work around issues elsewhere, etc.

+When complexity makes maintenance hard, there is a greater risk of introducing bugs when making a change.
+Reducing complexity greatly improves the maintainability of software, and thus simplicity should be a key goal for the systems we build.

+One of the best tools we have for removing accidental complexity is _abstraction_.
+A good abstraction can also be used for a wide range of different applications.
+Not only is this reuse more efficient than reimplementing a similar thing multiple times, but it also leads to higher-quality software.

+## Evolvability: Making change easy
+It’s extremely unlikely that your system’s requirements will remain unchanged forever.
+The Agile community has also developed technical tools and patterns that are helpful when developing software in a frequently changing environment,  focus on a fairly small, local scale.

+The ease with which you can modify a data system, and adapt it to changing requirements, is closely linked to its simplicity and its abstractions.

+---

+# Summary

+An application has to meet various requirements in order to be useful.
+There are _functional requirements_ (what it should do, such as allowing data to be stored, retrieved, searched, and processed in various ways), and some _nonfunctional requirements_ (general properties like security, reliability, compliance, scalability, compatibility, and maintainability).

+_Reliability_ means making systems work correctly, even when faults occur.
+Faults can be in hardware (typically random and uncorrelated), software (bugs are typically systematic and hard to deal with), and humans (who inevitably make mistakes from time to time).
+Fault-tolerance techniques can hide certain types of faults from the end user.

+_Scalability_ means having strategies for keeping performance good, even when load increases.
+In order to discuss scalability, we first need ways of describing load and performance quantitatively.

+_Maintainability_ has many facets, but in essence it’s about making life better for the engineering and operations teams who need to work with the system.
+Good abstractions can help reduce complexity and make the system easier to modify and adapt for new use cases.
+Good operability means having good visibility into the system’s health, and having effective ways of managing it.